Virtual Induction Ceremonies

 Do COVID-19 restrictions require you hold your induction ceremony virtually?

-Click on the chapter name to view sample ceremonies from sponsors who held April-June 2020 induction ceremonies.
+Click on the chapter name to view sample ceremonies from sponsors who have held virtual induction ceremonies.

 Capítulo César Chávez, Fort Atkinson High School, Lori Warren, sponsor - a pre-recorded ceremony with voiceovers and photos